Boxing for Fitness Near Petts Wood

 Free parking is available at the venue.
 That matters for people making the trip from further out - you do not pay a parking premium on top of the training cost.

-Classes run Monday to Thursday evenings and Saturday mornings.
+Classes run Monday, Wednesday and Friday evenings, plus Saturday mornings.
 The Saturday morning session is particularly popular with members from Petts Wood and Orpington who prefer a single, well-timed weekly commitment they can build around.

 For more on what H&G offers for people coming from the Petts Wood direction, visit our Orpington area page which covers the BR5 and Petts Wood catchment.
 The classes page has the full timetable.